bvanderbijl/SpotifyPlaylistCreation/README.md

 3. **Set Up Spotify API**

 - Create a Spotify Developer account at https://developer.spotify.com/.
-- Create an app in your developer environment with the Redirect URI: http://localhost:8888/callback/
+- Create an app in your developer environment with the Redirect URI: http://localhost:8888/callback/.
+- Store the client id and the client secret in a .env file in the same format as in the .env.example.

 5. **Run the Application**